 Punitive damages because of outrageous wrongful conduct.

 It’s crucial to note that the law requires Uber to possess $1 million in auto insurance coverage for personal injuries to passengers caused by their drivers, or by other drivers' faults who don’t have insurance coverage or are underinsured.
 However, this doesn’t mean you'll receive the maximum compensation allowed under the law, even though you negotiate directly with Uber’s insurance company.
 Every insurance company aims to limit or delay claims.
 Only by working with an experienced Uber car accident lawyer will you get the compensation you deserve.
 Our competent Chicago car accident attorneys mostly recover compensation for our clients that’s significantly greater than the amount originally offered by the insurance adjuster.

 Contact the Chicago Uber Car Accident Lawyers at the CCAL Today!

 In the Chicago area, Illinois, and throughout the United States, auto accident victims have rights.
 This means if you have sustained injuries in an Uber car accident, you may file a personal injury claim or lawsuit for property damage and bodily injuries.
 Also, you have a right to hire a legal professional to represent you before big companies, such as Uber and insurance companies.
 To uphold your rights and get justice, seek experienced legal counsel.
-At CCAL, our Chicago personal injury lawyers are ready to help you get the compensation you deserve in your Uber accident case.
+At CCAL, a Chicago personal injury lawyer is ready to help you get the compensation you deserve in your Uber accident case.

 Contact us today at (312) 300-2515, or chat with us online to schedule a free initial consultation.
 We will answer all your questions concisely to help you make an informed decision about your next course of action.
 Don’t wait!
 Contact us today!